 Synopsis: “21,” based on Ben Mezrich’s best-selling nonfiction book “Bringing Down the House: The Inside Story of Six M.I.T.
 Students Who Took Vegas for Millions,” revolves around a group of young men who become experts in the art of card counting.

-A lot of new releases this week.
+Some excellent movies opening this weekend including the kick ass Rambo action flick.
 Just click on the corresponding links to purchase the movie posters:

 Rambo (Action) – Twenty years after the last film in the series, Rambo (in Thailand) and some hired mercenaries set out to rescue some missing aid workers, who are being held captive in a Burmese village.